ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 #### 8.1 Responder Filtering

+When calculating imputation links, it is essential that matched pairs of clean respondent data are used.
+More specifically, only clean respondents that are present in both the target and predictive periods should be used.
+In the case of construction imputation, only clean responsendt present in the target period and corresponding auxiliary variable should be used.

 By default the method will consider all responders when calculating links.
-However the method must also accept an optional expression for filtering responders.
-If provided, link calculations will only consider responders matching this filter.
+However, the method must also accept an optional expression for filtering responders as there are specific requirements for the data that should be used when calculating particular links.
+If provided, link calculations will only consider responders matching this filter (commonly known as matched pairs).
 This filter will only apply to link calculations.

 #### 8.2 Pre-Calculated Links